alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 >**Note:** `PlaybackController` only controls media coming from Alexa, i.e. the `AudioPlayer`. `PlaybackController` should not be used the expectation of controlling playback for non-media Alexa audio sources like `SpeechSynthesizer` or Alexa-aware external media sources integrated with `ExternalMediaAdapter` or `LocalMediaSource`.
 Additionally, calling a `PlaybackController` method while audio is playing through another Alexa-aware external media source will produce unexpected results and is not recommended.

 Whenever Alexa plays a source, the `TemplateRuntime` platform interface will also receive a player info card.
 This card will contain information about which playback controls should be shown, and will vary case by case.
-When any button is pressed, an event is sent to Alexa, and then another player infodirective will be issued with the new control state in the payload to synchronize the display.
+When any button is pressed, an event is sent to Alexa, and then another player info directive will be issued with the new control state in the payload to synchronize the display.

 Below is a table of supported button and toggle controls, and how they relate to player info controls.